 Ms Hunter started out playing rugby league as a nine-year-old at Goathland Primary School, attended Longbenton Community College and studied Sports Science and Mathematics at Loughborough University.
 She worked as RFU University Rugby Development Officer for the South West before she moved to Loughborough Lightning to take up at player-coach role at the Tyrrells Premier 15s side.
 She was awarded an MBE for Services to Rugby and was the 2016 World Rugby Women's Player of the Year.
 She has surpassed 100 caps during her 12 years at the top level.

 Tiina Lee is responsible for Deutsche Bank’s activities in the UKI region and she chairs the UKI Executive Committee.
-She has held a number of roles within Deutsche Bank, running trading and capital markets businesses, and she has advised European financial institutions on the debt and equity capital markets.
-Before becoming Chief Executive Officer for the UK & Ireland, Ms Lee served as Head of Equities & FIC UK and Deputy CEO, UKI.
-Previously she was UK Chief Operating Officer, and before that she was Head of UK Strategy.
+She has held a number of roles within Deutsche Bank, running trading and capital markets businesses, she has advised European financial institutions on the debt and equity capital markets and was Head of UK Strategy before being appointed UK Chief Operating Officer.
+Latterly, Ms Lee served as Head of Equities & FIC UK and Deputy CEO, UKI.
 She began her 29 year career in investment banking at Hill Samuel Bank and Lehman Brothers.
 Ms Lee is the Executive Sponsor of dbGo, Deutsche Bank’s Gender Diversity & Inclusion Network in the UK.
 She also serves on the Board of Trustees of the Charities Aid Foundation and the Advisory Board of TheCity UK.

 Inga Beale DBE